SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

         `model = models.resnet34()` instead.
 Load up both runs and try to look at the `diff` between them.

-7. As an final exercise, try to use the profiler on the `vae_mnist_working.py` file from the previous module on debugging, where you profile a hole training run (not only the forward pass).
+7. As an final exercise, try to use the profiler on the `vae_mnist_working.py` file from the previous module on debugging, where you profile a whole training run (not only the forward pass).
 What is the bottleneck during the training?
 Is it still the forward pass or is it something else?
 Can you improve the code somehow based on the information from the profiler.